italian dessert recipes

 Is this limoncello recipe the same as a lemon cordial?

 Yup!
 Identical thing.
 It may be called a liqueur too.
-In Italy limoncello is made from the lemons off of the Aldafi coast - and it is commonly called "limoncello".
+In Italy limoncello is made from the lemons off of the Aldafi coast - and that's why it's commonly called "limoncello".

 Back to the top of the limoncello recipe.